Scotland Adventure – WHW – Fri (10)

 “At least tell me that you saw the Civil War reenactment camp!”

-“Oh now you’re just pulling my leg.” – but I wasn’t.
+“Oh now you’re just pulling my leg!” – but I wasn’t.
 There really was a Civil War reenactment camp on the outskirts of a town we had ridden through, complete with tents and costumes and horses.
 We both laughed at this, and it comes up once in a while.
 It came up now, when I asked me about the dead sheep.
 How could he have missed that?

 We were getting close to our destination: the trail we were on was more like a forest service road.
 It was wide, smooth, and cut gently through the forest and then down along a small river.
 It was along the river that we ran into a couple of rangers that were clearing up some more fallen trees.
 We stopped to chat with them and one of their observations really hit home.
-One said that it “used to be storm season.
+One said that “it used to be storm season.
 Now they come all year.”
 This change in the storm frequency caused a lot of trouble, as now instead of just a couple of clean-ups in a year, they were forced to go out again and again, after each storm blew through.

 I think that because we booked our tour fairly late in the season, the preferred accommodations were not always available.
-Our tour company did the best they could, but I admit that the Tyndrum Lodge was not up to the standards that we enjoyed the night before.
+Our tour company did the best they could, but I admit that the Tyndrum Lodges was not up to the standards that we enjoyed the night before.
 And it certainly not up to the standards of the Tyndrum Inn, where we decided to go for dinner that night.

-It was while we were sitting with our post-walk beverage that we saw a couple from the hike: Mitch and Marji from the Netherlands.
+It was while we were sitting with our post-walk beverage at the Tyndrum Inn that we saw a couple from the hike: Mitch and Marji from the Netherlands.
 We invited them to sit with us for a drink, which then turned into sitting together for a delicious dinner (fish ‘n chips wins again!).
 They were very pleasant to talk with and it was nice to get to know them better than “those people on the trail”.

 That evening Petra showed us her blisters.
 How on earth she was able to walk, I have no idea.
 They were huge and everywhere!
 She added patches and band-aids and we discussed the pros and cons of popping a blister versus just letting it do its thing.
 And then Dan found the culprit: the insoles of Petra’s shoes were wet.
 She hadn’t been taking the insoles out at night to ensure that they were dry by morning.
 To be honest, neither was I, but I hadn’t suffered the same fate.
 Dan “tsked” at her as he set her shoes up to dry, and I wondered how well she’d be able to keep up tomorrow.
 Only time would tell!